Key Points:

 The Bathroom

-Found in the Premium Room’s bathroom was what I deemed to be a stylish single sink vanity that was well lit.
+In the suite’s bathroom was a stylish single-sink vanity that was well-lit.
 Underneath were spare towels and a hairdryer.
-While a small bar of soap is provided on the countertop, the lotion is found in a dispenser next to the sink alongside a personal mirror.
+While a small bar of soap is provided on the countertop, the lotion is in a dispenser next to the sink, along with a personal mirror.

-The white subway tile shower was pretty basic and came with a glass partition that only extended about half the length of the shower.
+The white subway-tile shower was pretty basic and came with a glass partition that only extended about halfway down the shower.
 For the life of me, I can’t figure out how to avoid getting water everywhere with this specific shower type.

-Instead of providing travel-sized bath products, 3 dispensers were provided in the shower that were stocked with shampoo, conditioner, and body wash.
+Instead of travel-sized bath products, 3 dispensers in the shower were stocked with shampoo, conditioner, and body wash.

 While not a huge issue for me, the corners of the shower were a bit dingy, continuing the “clean, but not quite 100%” trend we observed in the room.